sobu-co/ps2-nostalgia/README.md

-An app to make convert your images into nostalgic ps2 graphics.
+An app to convert your images into nostalgic ps2 graphics.

 Simple wrapper around Replicate's fofr/face-to-many model.